MechatronicBeing/MechatronicBeing.github.io/README.md

   - counterexamples : inert or "brainless" objects
     - materials (wooden, metal, water, gas...)
     - parts of an organism (limbs, torso...)
-- Mechatronic Being : machine with a s
+- Mechatronic Being : a human machine, moving or not, with an intelligence
-  - an artificial copy of beings
+  - reproduce the body and/or mind of living beings
   - counterparts : Biological Beings (humans, animals...)

 ## Benefits